Your audition video should approximate a live audition.

 The view of the camera should include your whole body and allow you to move as you perform your selections.
 Videos which only show a contestant from the waist up give them virtually no opportunity to enact the scenes of their program, and will not be successful auditions.

 We don’t need to see your accompanist at all, unless the performance space necessitates it.
+Pre-recorded piano accompaniment is acceptable if you are unable to work with an accompanist in person.

 Videos made on phones or webcams are accepted.
 Your audition video does not need to be professionally filmed.